razalyalhafiz/nintex-products/README.md

 ```
 npm run test:unit
 ```
-Note: The API_URL in the .spec files must be updated accordingly.
+Note: The API_URL in the .spec files must be set accordingly.
 Default is set to localhost.

 ### Demo application